-The first thing you’ll probably have heard about Koh Tao is that it’s one of the cheapest places to earn your PADI qualification, but the island has so much more to offer than this.
+The first thing you’ll probably have heard about Koh Tao is that it’s one of the cheapest places to earn your PADI qualification.
+With about 350 dive sites it’s certainly a divers paradise, but that’s not all.
+The island has so much more to offer than just diving.

 Koh Tao completes the trio of islands located in the Gulf of Thailand and similar to Koh Samui and Koh Phangan, Koh Tao has crystal clear oceans dotted with patches of vibrant turquoise.
-It provides the perfect backdrown to those picturesque sunsets we’ve all been dreaming of!
+It provides the perfect back drop to those picturesque sunsets we’ve all been dreaming of!

-To make sure you don’t miss out on anything, here’s out list of favourite things to do in Koh Tao:
+To make sure you don’t miss out on anything, here’s our list of favourite things to do in Koh Tao:

 #1 Dive and explore the underwater world

 Diving is, without a doubt, the most popular activity on Koh Tao.
 You’re spoilt for choice with over 50 different dive schools scattered across the island, of which most are located on the west side of the island, around the Sairee Beach area.

 One of the main reasons why Koh Tao is the ultimate diving spot, is down to price.
 At around $350 for your Open Water Diving qualification, it makes it one of the cheapest places in the world to get your PADI or SSI degree.